 After selecting all the backlinks you want to remove, you will be able to set up a Gmail or Microsoft email account so that you are able to send your removal requests with one simple click.
-To integrate a personal email to your Backlink Audit, simply click the add button next to mailbox.
+To integrate a personal email into your Backlink Audit, simply click the add button next to the mailbox.

-After clicking on the blue send button you will be prompted to a drafted up email template.
+After clicking on the blue send button, you will be prompted to a drafted email template.
 It's highly recommended that you create custom emails for each domain in your outreach process.
 Creating customized emails targeted specifically to that domain owner can potentially help speed up the process as it will help your email stand out to the recipient.
 You can create a different subject line that will catch the domain owner’s eye.

 Exporting Your List

 Finally, you can export your list of removed backlinks for future reference.
 You can also view the backlink that was removed directly in the report by clicking on the access link.